kayyjee/passwordMan/README.md

 # passwordMan

-cmd line password manager I made for a cryptography course project
+A cmd line password manager

+It encrypts your passwords and stores them in MongoDB.
+Authenticate with a root password.

+Given the option to View existing, Modify, Delete or Add a new password.

+Password is encrypted and stored in DB.

 * Requires mongodb
-  Set db paramaters in line 5
+  *Set the DB Paramaters in line 5

-Description:

-Authenticates with master key.

-Hashes key with md5, SHA256 or BCrypt